islemmed-git/Echoed-Courage/README.md

 ﻿# ECHOED COURAGE

-an AI-assisted platforms that allow trauma survivors, especially those in war-torn areas, to share their experiences through simple input
+An AI-assisted platforms that allow trauma survivors, especially those in war-torn areas, to share their experiences through simple input

-submission for DevFest Batna 2023
+Submission for DevFest Hackathon Batna 2023

 ## Tech